datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 - Very easy to interpret and explain.
 In fact, they are even easier to explain than linear regression.
 - More closely mirror human decision-making than other approaches.
-- Easily to handle qualitative predictors
+- Easily to handle qualitative predictors (categorical features).
 - Unfortunately, they are generally low at predictive accuracy.
 Trees can also be very **non-robust**.
 In other words, a small change in the data can lead to a large change in the final tree.
 - However, by aggregating many decision trees, using methods like bagging,random forests, and boosting, the predictive performance of trees can besubstantially improved.